-See Appendix B for the definitions of Adjusted EPS, Free Cash Flow and other non-GAAP financial measures for financial reporting purposes referred to in this CD&A and the reconciliations of non-GAAP financial measures to the most directly comparable GAAP financial measures.
-Certain of these non-GAAP financial measures are not defined the same as the similarly named financial measures used to establish annual incentive pay ("AIP") for the year ended December 31, 2020 ("2020 AIP").
-See Appendix C for the definitions of similarly named non-GAAP financial measures for determining 2020 AIP and reconciliations to the most directly comparable GAAP financial measures.
+(1) See Appendix A for the definitions of EBITDA, as adjusted ("Adjusted EBITDA"), and other financial measures for financial reporting purposes referred to in this CD&A that have not been presented or prepared in accordance with generally accepted accounting principles in the United States ("GAAP") and are considered not in conformity with GAAP ("non-GAAP") under the rules promulgated by the Securities and Exchange Commission (the "SEC"), and the reconciliations of non-GAAP financial measures to the most directly comparable GAAP financial measures.
+Certain of these non-GAAP financial measures are not defined the same as the similarly-named financial measures used to establish annual incentive pay ("AIP") for the year ended December 31, 2021 ("2021 AIP").
+See the section of this CD&A titled "- 2021 Pay Outcomes - 2021 Annual Incentive Pay - Financial Metrics" beginning on page 51 and Appendix B for the definitions of similarly-named non-GAAP financial measures for determining 2021 AIP, and Appendix B for the reconciliations of such non-GAAP financial measures to the most directly comparable GAAP financial measures.
+The Compensation Committee did not exercise its discretion to further adjust the Adjusted EBITDA and Adjusted EPS performance metrics for financial reporting purposes defined in Appendix A to determine 2021 AIP.